Barquette Aux Marrons

 Shaping barquette aux marrons with an offset spatula

-• Pass trough a sieve, and let cool – refrigerate mirror glaze overnight before using.
+• Pass the glaze through a fine sieve, and refrigerate overnight before using.

 sieving mirror coffee glaze